 The total addressable market for AI data center semiconductors is expected to reach $563 billion by 2028, reflecting the scale of government ambitions.
 Nvidia’s networking business, including Spectrum-X, is also seeing significant growth as sovereign AI projects demand robust, secure infrastructure.

-This transformation is not only expanding Nvidia’s hardware sales but also deepening its integration into the world’s most critical digital infrastructure, making the company indispensable to national AI strategies.
+This transformation is expanding Nvidia's hardware sales and deepening its integration into the world’s most critical digital infrastructure, making the company indispensable to national AI strategies.

 ALSO READ | Is Nvidia’s Project GR00T the Key to Humanoid Robot Success in Factories?